ccarrero-sf/cortex_agents_rbac/README.md

 ![image](img/19_access_role.png)

-We have now defined one Agent that will be able to answer questions about sales and produc specifications for our Snow products:
+We have now defined one Agent that will be able to answer questions about sales and product specifications for our Snow products:

 ![image](img/20_snow_agent.png)

 # Step 8: Test Role Base Access Control with Agents

 Now go to ai.snowflake.com and login with your SNOW_USER.
-Test what questiosn can be asked.
-We can check that this user, has access to the specific Agent we have just created:
+Test what questions can be asked.
+We can check that this user has access to the specific Agent we have just created:

 ![image](img/21_snow_user_hello.png)